 - Firefighters

-- Emergency medical care providers, which includes ambulance drivers, EMTs, paramedics, registered nurses, and others
+- Emergency medical care providers, which include ambulance drivers, EMTs, paramedics, registered nurses, and others

-- Public transit employees or agents, which includes bus operators, train operators, security personnel, field supervisors, and others
+- Public transit employees or agents, which include bus operators, train operators, security personnel, field supervisors, and others

 - Railroad special officers